rmetzler/articles/package_managers.md

 - There are no mirrors.
 If RubyGems.org is down you can not fetch GEMs anymore.
 - The GEMs are not signed!
 That's a security problem!
 - Defining a license for a GEM is not mandatory.
-- The mechnism for defining GEM dependencies (.gemspec) is different from defining dependencies for non GEM projects (Gemfile).
+- The mechanism for defining GEM dependencies (.gemspec) is different from defining dependencies for non GEM projects (Gemfile).

 Bundler is one of my favourite package managers.
 You will not find much negative writing about it in the internet, besides the points which are listed here.